50+ Scary Images Depicting Filth of Varanasi and River Ganges that Went Viral in China

 The Prime Minister of India has vowed to clean the River Ganges.
 The government has also built around nine million (90 lakh) toilets in the past one year to eradicate open defecation, as claimed by the PM.

 However, India still needs an awakening.
-We are re-posing the images posted in a Chinese forum.
+We are re-posting the images posted in a Chinese forum.
 India can do better.
-All it need is a motivation, and we guess, these images might wake, if not all, then some citizens.